aina-balqis/alternative-therapy-centre-management-system/README.md

 ---

 ## Notes
-This project was developed for academic purposes.
+This project was developed as part of an academic program and demonstrates a complete web-based system implementation.
 Running the system locally requires Java, MySQL, and a servlet container such as Apache Tomcat.

+When running the application locally, users should start from the landing page (`LoginChoice.jsp`), which serves as the entry point before authentication.